 List of articles for Shivratri Puja and Vrat

-The other items’ names are Chandan, Dhupa-deep, Camphor for Aarti, Jal, and a spoon, a special grass (Kusha) for sprinkling holy water or Jal.
-Take some sweets for the offering.
+The other items are Chandan, Dhupa-deep, Camphor for Aarti, Jal, and a spoon, a special grass (Kusha) for sprinkling holy water or Jal.
+Also take some sweets for the offering.

-During Vrat, people eat foxnut (Makhana), Singhara, Kutu flour, curds, fruits, dry fruits, and dishes made from milk, and use Sendha salt for the preparation of Falahar.
+During Vrat, people eat foxnut (Makhana), Singhara, Kutu flour, curds, fruits, dry fruits, and dishes made from milk, and they exceptionaly use Sendha salt for the preparation of Falahar.

 Chant Mantra as follows: